Introduction

 Imagine a startup team running a launch for a new onboarding flow.

-Owners and follow-up: the product lead updates the launch brief template, the lifecycle owner adds approval timing to the launch checklist, and the analytics owner documents event definitions before the next onboarding release.
+Product lead updates the launch brief template.
+Lifecycle owner adds approval timing to the launch checklist.
+Analytics owner documents event definitions before the next onboarding release.

 This example is not valuable because it remembers every detail.
 It is valuable because it turns the project into reusable operating judgment.